XinicsBori/servers/src/postgres/README.md

 ### Docker

 * when running docker on macos, use host.docker.internal if the server is running on the host network (eg localhost)
-* DB username/password need to be added in `args`.
+* DB host/port/username/password need to be added in `args`.
-* If you want to use ssh tunnel, ssh username and password are required.
+* If you want to use ssh tunnel, ssh host/port/username/password are also required.

 ```json
 {